• 0 Posts

 Personally, I’d use Meshcore.
 I tried MT for a month or so.
 I never saw a conversation, just a few scattered “test” messages.
 Meanwhile, on MC, I was away from my phone for 4 hours yesterday and came back to 250+ coherent messages in a conversation from all over the region (not to mention the hundreds of test messages).

-MT is better in ad-hoc situations since clients can repeat messages.
+MT is better in ad-hoc situations since clients can repeat messages, but MC is better for establishing a region-wide communication network.

 • I’ve got a bunch of notes in Trilium.